blog posts

 Install Anaconda and Python

-We use the Python programming language in this article to learn the machine.
-Accordingly, installing Python and integrated development environments in our computer system is necessary.
-Anaconda Distribution is a free open source infrastructure for Python and R programming languages.
-This distribution can easily install on any operating system such as Windows, Linux, and Mac.
+This distribution can be easily installed on any operating system, including Windows, Linux, and macOS.
 It provides more than 1,500 data science packages for R and Python programmers to develop deep learning and machine learning models efficiently.

-Anaconda distribution Possibly installs Python Gives integrated integration with various development environments such as Jupyter Notebook, Spyder, Anaconda prompt, etc. Anaconda automatically installs Python, and some of its core integrated development environments and associated libraries.
-Hence, it is an efficient packaged solution that you can download and install on your system.
+Anaconda automatically installs Python, its core integrated development environments, and associated libraries.
+Hence, it is an efficient packaged solution you can download and install on your system.
 Here are the steps you need to download and install the Anaconda package and integrated development environment:

 Step 1: Download Anaconda Python

-- To download Anaconda on your system, you must first open your favorite browser, type the phrase Download Anaconda Python in it, and click on the download link.
+• To download Anaconda on your system, open your favorite browser, type Download Anaconda Python, and click the link.
 We suggest you use the following direct download for this purpose:

 After clicking on the link above (or the first link), you will reach the Anaconda download page, as shown in the image below:

-- Since Anaconda is available for Windows, Linux, and Mac, you should choose the option compatible with your operating system and the choices you see in the image below.
+• Since Anaconda is available for Windows, Linux, and macOS, choose the option compatible with your operating system and the choices shown in the image below.

 Step 2: Install Anaconda Python (version 3.8)

-- It will make the Anaconda installation window appear, as shown below.
+It will open the Anaconda installer window, as shown below.
 Now click the Next button.

-Next, click on the I Agree License Agreement option to see the following window.
+Next, click the I Agree License Agreement option to see the following window.

-- In the next window, you have to select two options to install, as you can see in the image below.
+You must select two installation options in the next window, as shown in the image below.
 Select the first option (Just me) and click the Next button.

-- Select the second option and click the install button in the next step.
+Select the second option, then click the Install button in the next step.

 Note: We use Jupyter Notebooks to run Python applications.